 Note: Real estate agents can’t charge your credit card, so you’ll need to have this as cash paid by bank transfer, or bank cheque.

-For example, if you were buying a property that cost $500,000 in Queensland your deposit would look like this:
+If you’re buying a $800,000 property in Queensland, your deposit would typically look like this:

 The good news is when buying a house in Brisbane, the initial deposit is refundable if you have signed your contract subject to building and pest, or finance and can’t go ahead due to one of these clauses.